 Shallow diving hard body lures, blades and vibes are also very effective in this system.
 So are traditional spinners and Tassie devils in bright colours.
 Metal spoons also play a role allowing you to cast great distances and target the bigger size reddies.
 Just remember they are quite heavy and very prone to snags in small inland systems like this one.
 It gets bitterly cold in Hepburn lagoon during winter.
 I can remember being in the lagoon wearing waders with a temperature below 1 degree.
 So remember to wear thermals and keep warm.
 Snakes can be located in these areas.
 Tiger snakes, Brown snakes and Red Bellied Black.
 The best bet is to wear protective gumboots and strong fabric pants.

-Images of fish supplied VFA and DEPI.
+- Images of fish supplied VFA and DEPI.
 All images and videos shown on the Jells Park Fishing Guide are Fishing Mad originals.
-You can see more about Karkarook Park rules and maps at Parks Victoria.

 Thank you for visiting the Jells Park Fishing Guide.
 If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Thank you